What do you do for a living?

 The International Magazine Centre was always going to be a brilliant and exciting project.
 I think it can and will be a wonderful resource for the creative industry in Scotland as well as for people interested in magazines and publishing in general to meet and exchange ideas.
 I’m really looking forward to following its progress!

-The podcast Arusa works on, Word Up!, is out now.
+Flip the Script is out now.
 You can check it out here.